nopehax/NYC_Bus_UI_LTW/docs/User-Stories.md

 ---

-### US-8 – Auto-fit the map to loaded trip
+### US-8 – Highlight route elements on hover

 **As a** user
-**I want** the map to automatically focus on the selected route
+**I want** points and lines on the map to change colour when I hover over them **So that** I can more clearly see which element I am focusing on
-**So that** I can immediately see where the bus trip is without manual navigation

 **Acceptance Criteria**

-- Given I have successfully loaded trip data for a vehicle or line
+- Given a point or line is visible on the map/graph
-  - When the GeoJSON is rendered
-  - Then the map view must zoom/pan to show all visible trip geometry.
-- Given the trip lies within the NYC area
-  - When the map fits bounds
+  - When the user hovers the mouse over that point or line
+  - Then:
+    - That specific element must change to a highlight colour (i.e. bright green #00FF00).
+- Given a different point or line is currently highlighted
-  - Then the user must see the route without needing to adjust zoom or pan manually.
+  - When the user moves the mouse hover to another point or line
-- Given the trip has no valid geometry (e.g. `features: []`)
-  - When mapping is attempted
-  - Then the app must:
-    - Not change the map view dramatically (e.g. no zoom to global extent), and
-    - Not throw runtime errors.
+  - Then:
+    - The previously highlighted element must revert to its default colour
+    - And the newly hovered element must change to the highlight colour.
+- Given a point or line is highlighted because of hover
+  - When the user moves the mouse away so it is no longer over any interactive element
+  - Then:
+    - All elements must revert to their default colours.

 ---

+### US-9 – View details for a route element

+**As a** user
+**I want** to see additional details when I click on a point or line
+**So that** I can better understand the information represented by that element

+**Acceptance Criteria**

+- Given a point or line is visible on the map/graph
+  - When the user clicks on that point or line
+  - Then:
+    - The application must display a details panel for that specific element that contains additional information of that element.
+- Given the details panel is displayed for one element
+  - When the user clicks on a different point or line,
+  - Then:
+    - The previously shown details must be replaced
+    - And the panel must show the details for the newly clicked element.
+- Given the details panel is displayed
+  - When the user clicks outside any point or line (e.g. on an empty area of the map/graph or a close button)
+  - Then:
+    - The details panel/tooltip must be hidden.

+---

-### US-9 – Handle concurrent/frequent selections safely
+### US-10 – Handle concurrent/frequent selections safely

 **As a** user
 **I want** the map to always show the route for my most recent selection